 - 1. A student who withdraws from the BSN program for personal or academic reasons must meet the following criteria to be considered for readmission: - a.
 Submit a petition for readmission to the Admission, Progression, and Graduation Committee - b.
 Achieve a cumulative GPA of 2.0 or higher - c.
-Submit proof of current liability and health insurance, CPR renewal, TB testing, required immunizations, and fingerprints/criminal background checks by the due date set by the department - d.
+Submit proof of current health insurance, CPR renewal, TB testing, required immunizations, drug screening, and fingerprints/criminal background checks by the due date set by the department - d.
 If withdrawal was for medical reasons, submit a new "Student Medical History" form and "Return to Clinical/Medical Release" form - e.
 Follow all policies of the student handbook for the year of readmission - f.
 Any other faculty recommendations indicated on withdrawal form - 2.
-A returning student must meet the nursing requirements in effect at the time of re-admission. - 3.
+A returning student must meet the nursing requirements in effect at the time of readmission. - 3.
 A student who has not been enrolled at Miami for a semester or more will need to re-activate his or her enrollment through the "Returning Former Student" admission process.
-The application at www.regionals.miamioh.edu/admission must be completed before a student can register for classes.
+A student who has not been enrolled at Miami for a semester or more will need to re-activate their enrollment.
+This re-enrollment must be completed before a student can register for classes. - 4.
+A returning student who has previously been enrolled as a degree-seeking student at any Miami campus will need to complete the Re-Enrollment Application.
+This application must be submitted 30 days prior to the start of the semester.